StevenClontz/prof.clontz.org/classes/2020/01/ma23x/index.md

 ### Communication

-I will send emails each Monday with updated progress reports and updates.
+I will send emails each Monday with updates.

+### Progress Reports

+I've shared a Google Drive spreadsheet with each student that is periodically synced to my gradebook for progress reporting.
+Log into Google Drive with your Jagmail to view it.

 ### Course Calendars